Skip to content

 What is a car subscription?
 Is it worth it?

-Subscription services are more common than ever before.
-You might already subscribe to Netflix or Amazon Prime, or – if you’re like us – to a food-delivery service, but have you thought about subscribing to a car?
+You might already subscribe to Netflix or Amazon Prime… but have you thought about subscribing to a car?

-Car subscriptions are now a reality, with customers paying for access to a vehicle and the majority of running costs bundled into one payment.
-This is a flexible option for those that don’t need a car all year round, or for users that want the flexibility to change their car regularly.
+Car subscriptions are now a reality.
+The idea is simple: you pay for access to a vehicle and the majority of its running costs all bundled into one payment.
+This is a flexible option for people who don’t need a car all-year round, or for users who want the flexibility to change their car regularly.

 What is a car subscription service?